LCAD-UFES/carmen_lcad/src/road_mapper/readme.md

 # Road Mapper Module

+## Description

+The Road Mapper module defines a new

-## Rules for groundtruth annotations on remission map images:
+## Rules for groundtruth annotations on remission map images

 1. Use [**Inkscape**](https://inkscape.org/en/download) to draw a polyline all the way along the center of each road lane.
 2. Place both the start and finish points out of the image limits, in order to provide a better fit for each polyline.